 And even if you do drive traffic to your website, what do you want your prospects to do once they arrive?
 Do you want them to contact you directly?
-Do you want them to trial your service for 30 days?
+Do you want them to try your service for 30 days?
 Do you want them to download a white paper or case study?

-Before jumping on Facebook, Twitter, LinkedIn and other sites, have a clear goal in mind.
+Before jumping on Facebook, Twitter, LinkedIn, and other sites, have a clear goal in mind.

 Mistake 2 – Listen more, talk less

-So you have high quality content on your website.
+So you have high-quality content on your website.
 You are posting blogs on a regular basis.
 Great!

-Engagement is key to social media.
+Engagement is the key to social media.
 The more transparent your company, the better off you will be.

 Mistake 3 – Don’t spread yourself too thin

-Better to have high quality postings on two or three social media sites, and then poor postings on five to six.
+Better to have high-quality postings on two or three social media sites, and then poor postings on five to six.

 Sometimes it may be better to start with one or two sites first to test the waters.
 You want to ensure you have time to do the work, and then slowly spread out to other sites.
 Remember – growing followers and gaining new leads takes time.
 People are busy these days.
 They have only so much time to read.
 So focus on quality first and quantity second.